Themefic-Team/tourfic/readme.txt

 <strong>Our Other Plugins</strong>

-* <a href="https://wordpress.org/plugins/beaf-before-and-after-gallery/">Ultimate Before After Image Slider & Gallery â€“ BEAF</a>
+* <a href="https://wordpress.org/plugins/beaf-before-and-after-gallery/">Ultimate Before After Image Slider & Gallery - BEAF</a>
 * <a href="https://wordpress.org/plugins/ultimate-addons-for-contact-form-7/">Ultimate Addons For Contact Form 7</a>
 * <a href="https://wordpress.org/plugins/instantio" target="_blank">Onepage / Direct Checkout for WooCommerce - Instantio</a>